Triangles Develop into Champions

 Rather than recruit a complete team from the factories, MacNab got together with Carl Storck (who had played at Stivers High School in Dayton and was a player, coach and manager of the Cadets football team), to sponsor the Dayton Cadets football team and use players recruited from the three factories to fill out a team roster.
 Thus, DELCO, D.M.P.
 Co. and DECO triangle of plants became the team’s new corporate sponsors and added new players to the renamed “Triangles” football team.

 Nelson “Bud” Talbott, a Walter Camp All-American tackle and team captain at Yale University (1913-15), was brought in as coach in 1916.
-Team manager was Mike Redelle, who arranged the team’s playing schedule, recruited new players, handled travel arrangements for road games, etc. The team’s first secretary-treasurer was A. O. Davison.
+The team manager was Mike Redelle, who arranged the team’s playing schedule, recruited new players, handled travel arrangements for road games, etc. The team’s first secretary-treasurer was A. O. Davison.